Strumenta/StarLasu/Writerside/topics/StarlasuOverview.md

 3. **Parsers**: Tools that generate Code Models for code analysis, documentation generation, or as the initial step of transpilers.
 We typically implements these Parsers that are then used to build code analysis tools, transpilers, or other systems.

-## Overview
+## Architectural Overview

-The Starlasu method is centered around the idea of **Code Model**.
+The Starlasu approach is centered around the idea of **Code Model**.
 We have this component at the center and a constellation of other components interacting with it.

 ![Overview of the Starlasu Approach](../images/StarlasuOverview.png)

-### The Code Model
+### The Code Model (or AST)
 The **Code Model** represents a representation of the information present in the code, in a form that facilitates reasoning about it and processing.
-It facilitates reasoning by being close to the mental model a developer would have of the code and it facilitate processing through the [dualistic homogeneous and heterogeneous APIs](DualCodeModelAPIs.md).
+It facilitates reasoning by being close to the mental model a developer would have of the code and it facilitates processing through the [dualistic homogeneous and heterogeneous APIs](DualCodeModelAPIs.md).

 The Code Model is an evolution of the Abstract Syntax Tree (AST).